 Ready to let the good times roll?
-Here’s my take on how to make an easy King Cake for Mardi Gras for those us who can’t head on down to Bourbon Street.
-This Louisiana-inspired dessert is a fun treat to bake for your family and friends to get into the Mardi Gras spirit at home.
-And yep, there’s usually a plastic baby hidden inside for one lucky person to find.
+Here’s my take on how to make a deliciously easy King Cake for Mardi Gras for those us who can’t head on down to Bourbon Street.
+This traditional Louisiana-inspired dessert is a fun treat to bake for your family and friends to get into the Mardi Gras spirit.
+And yep, there’s usually a plastic baby hidden inside the king cake for one lucky person to find.
 We’ll get to that part in a bit.

 What is a King Cake?